-Institution Name: Berkeley Educational Services of NY, Inc Date of Report: 10/15/20 Covering Quarter Endi ing:9/30/20 Total Amount of Funds Awarded: Section (a)(1) Institutional Portion: \$2,298,437 Section (a)(2): Se ection (a)(3): Final Report? \square
+Institution Name: Berkeley Educational Services of NY, Inc Date of Report: 04/01/21 Covering Quarter Ending: 03/31/21 Total Amount of Funds Awa rded: Section (a)(1) Institutional Portion: \$2,298,437 Section (a)(2): S Section (a)(3): Final Report? \Box

 Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Providing additional emergency financial aid grants to students.
-1 \$44,431.06 Students allotted an additional emergency grant for the Spring 2020 semester Providing reimbursements for tuition, housing, room and board, or other fee refunds. \$95,559.46 Housing refunds for the Winter 2020 semester Providing tuition discounts.
-Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees. \$123,419.64 Laptops provided to students for the Spring 2020 semester Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment.
+1 Providing reimbursements for tuition, housing, room and board, or other fee refunds.
+Providing tuition discounts.
+Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees. \$56,827.28 Laptops provided to students for the Spring & Fall 2020 semesters.
+Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment.
 Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions.
 Subsidizing food service to reduce density in eating facilities, to provide pre-packaged meals, or to add hours to food service operations to accommodate social distancing.
-Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus hours of operations.
+Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus hours of operations. \$15,512.24 Extra sections needed to enable social distancing for the Fall 2020 and Winter 2021 semesters.